macmpi/alpine-linux-headless-bootstrap/README.md

 **Goody:** seamless USB-serial & USB-ethernet gadget mode (PiZero for instance):\
 On supporting Pi devices, just add `dtoverlay=dwc2,dr_mode=peripheral` in `usercfg.txt` (or `config.txt`), and plug USB cable into host Computer port.\
-Serial terminal can then be connected-to from host Computer (xon/xoff flow control: e.g. on Linux with `cu -l ttyACM0`).\
+Serial terminal can then be connected-to from host Computer (e.g. `cu -l ttyACM0` on Linux. xon/xoff flow control).\
 Alternatively, with host Computer set-up to share networking with USB interface as 10.42.0.1 gateway, one can log into device from host with: `ssh root@10.42.0.2`.

 Main execution steps are logged: `cat /var/log/messages | grep headless`.